Cincinnati Bengals vs. San Francisco 49ers NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- San Francisco has combined with its opponents to score more than 47.5 points in eight of 12 games this season.
+- San Francisco has combined with its opponents to score more than 48.5 points in six of 12 games this season.

+- The combined points per game average of the two teams, 52.9, is 4.4 points above Sunday's over/under.

-- The two teams combine to average 52.9 points per game, 5.4 more than the over/under in this contest.
+- The 45.5 combined points per game that these two squads have allowed this season are 3.0 fewer than the 48.5 over/under in this contest.

-- This contest's over/under is 2.0 points greater than the 45.5 these two squads combine to surrender per game this season.

 Bengals stats and trends

-- In Cincinnati's 12 games this season, it has six wins against the spread.

-- The Bengals have an against the spread record of 3-4 in their seven games as a favorite of 1 point or more so far this season.
+- The Bengals have an ATS record of 3-4 in their seven games as a favorite of 1 point or more so far this season.

-- Cincinnati has gone over the point total in 50% of its opportunities this year (six times in 12 games with a set point total).
+- Cincinnati's games this year have hit the over on six of 12 set point totals (50%).

-- Cincinnati is 6-2 against the spread and 7-1 overall this season when the team scores more than 23.2 points.
+- When Cincinnati records more than 23.2 points, it is 6-2 against the spread and 7-1 overall.

-- When Cincinnati totals more than 319.4 yards, the team is 4-4 against the spread and 5-3 overall.
+- In games that Cincinnati piles up over 319.4 yards, the team is 4-4 against the spread and 5-3 overall.

-- The Bengals have turned the ball over five more times (19 total) than the 49ers have forced a turnover (14) this season.
+- The Bengals have turned the ball over 19 times this season, five more turnovers than the 49ers have forced (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the 49ers.